elastic/kibana/packages/core/saved-objects/core-saved-objects-server/docs/model_versions.md

 #### - data_backfill

-Used to populate fields (indexed or not) added in the same version
+Used to populate fields (indexed or not) added in the same version.

 *Usage example:*